2.22. Bitfield

 three

-Any two bitfields are the same type and represent 32-bit integer:
+Any two bitfields are the same type, if an underlying integer type is the same:

 var a : bitfield<one; two; three>